Teenage entrepreneurs blend humor with candle creations

 Both 17, Butler, who is homeschooled, collaborates with Peebles, who attends Leake Academy, blending their humor and wit into a promising local business with significant potential for both their business venture and personal growth.

-After merging their initials together, the duo arrived at JP Homemade Candles, priding themselves on maintaining a professional product with a touch of teenage charm.
+After merging their initials together, the duo arrived at JP Handmade Candles, priding themselves on maintaining a professional product with a touch of teenage charm.

 As stated on their website: “When you buy this candle, you are supporting two young men who are Two Hot To Candle.”